Purpose-Dev/fivem-ts/docs/namespaces/Client/classes/Quaternion.md

 • **x**: `number`

-The x component of the quaternion.
+{number} - The x component of the quaternion.

 • **y**: `number`

-The y component of the quaternion.
+{number} - The y component of the quaternion.

 • **z**: `number`

-The z component of the quaternion.
+{number} - The z component of the quaternion.

 • **w**: `number`

-The w (scalar) component of the quaternion.
+{number} - The w (scalar) component of the quaternion.

 #### Returns